This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during an amniocentesis:

 Your healthcare provider will use an ultrasound to find your baby's position.
-He will find an area where he can safely take a sample of fluid.
-Your healthcare provider may apply local anesthesia to numb the area.
-He will insert a thin needle through your abdomen, uterus, and into the amniotic sac.
-He will remove about 1 ounce of amniotic fluid.
+He or she will find an area to safely take a sample of fluid.
+Your provider may apply local anesthesia to numb the area.
+He or she will insert a thin needle through your abdomen, uterus, and into the amniotic sac.
+He or she will remove about 1 ounce of amniotic fluid.
 A small bandage will be placed over the puncture site.
 The sample of fluid will be sent to a lab for tests.

 What will happen after an amniocentesis: